-- Whether college students can get unemployment benefits depends on why they're unemployed and whether they met income and work requirements during the previous year.
-States may also have additional requirements.
+- Whether college students can get unemployment benefits depends on why they're unemployed and whether they meet income and work requirements during the previous year, as well as additional requirements by their state.

 - Currently enrolled students may need to demonstrate that their courses don't interfere with their ability and availability to work.

 - Students with federal loans may also be eligible for in-school deferment of their student loan payments.

 The short answer to whether college students can get unemployment benefits is that it depends.
 Every state sets its own requirements for unemployment.
 Generally, you can qualify if: